osbjs/txtgen-tiny-osbjs/README.md

 	osbPath: string
 }
 ```
 Generate image with given text and create a new sprite for that image.
+It's recommended to use seperate contexts if you are using both `createText` and `createOutlineText`.

 ### getTexturePositionForAlignment
 ```ts